-With the above we get the predicted number of nuclear recoil events for CONUS+ in the SM (integrating from $y_{\rm rec}=0.160/82.5$ to $y_{\rm rec}=0.400/82.5$) to be $381$ with ${\rm QF}_1$ and 3622 with ${\rm QF}_2$ which should be compared to the collaborations calculation of $347\pm59$ and the observation of $395\pm106$ whereas for the Dresden-II experiment we get (integrating from $y_{\rm rec}=0.200/82.5$ to $y_{\rm rec}=0.400/82.5$) 2245 nuclear recoil events with ${\rm QF}_1$ and 9817 with ${\rm QF}_2$.
+With the above we get the predicted number of nuclear recoil events for CONUS+ in the SM (integrating from $y_{\rm rec}=0.160/82.5$ to $y_{\rm rec}=0.400/82.5$) to be $381$ with ${\rm QF}_1$ and 3622 with ${\rm QF}_2$, which should be compared to the collaboration's calculation of $347\pm59$ and the observation of $395\pm106$, whereas for the Dresden-II experiment we get, integrating from $y_{\rm rec}=0.200/82.5$ to $y_{\rm rec}=0.400/82.5$, 2245 nuclear recoil events with ${\rm QF}_1$ and 9817 with ${\rm QF}_2$.
 Note that even though the detector masses and exposure times are quite similar, the CONUS+ sees much fewer events due to the flux being a factor three smaller and the resolution being higher.

-Looking instead at the detected recoil spectra, as shown in Fig.~\ref{fig_recoilspectrasmeareddata}, we see that the CONUS+ data are in very good agreement with the SM when using ${\rm QF}_1$ but not at all with ${\rm QF}_2$ whereas the Dresden-II data seems to be in much better agreement with the SM when using ${\rm QF}_2$.
+Comparing to the measured recoil spectra, as shown in Fig.~\ref{fig_recoilspectrasmeareddata}, we see that the CONUS+ data are in very good agreement with the SM for ${\rm QF}_1$ but not at all with ${\rm QF}_2$, whereas the Dresden-II data seems to be in much better agreement with the SM when using ${\rm QF}_2$.
 It has recently been pointed out~\cite{Li:2025pfw} that no QF can be found making the two datasets agree with each other.
-In the following we will on the one hand show that the datasets can be made to agree with each other in the SM by including the QF uncertainty as defined in Eq.~(\ref{eq_QFuncertainty}).
-More interestingly, we will also show that the datasets can be made to agree with each other using the standard Lindhard model and adding the \xst\ with appropriate couplings.
+In the following we show that on the one hand the datasets can be made to agree with each other in the SM by including the QF uncertainty as defined in Eq.~(\ref{eq_QFuncertainty}) and, more interestingly, we also show that the datasets can be made to agree with each other using the standard Lindhard model and adding the \xst\ with appropriate couplings.